|

 data-gathering activities and thus the date on which population survey

 results are available for examination.
-The study committee and council
+The Study Committee and Council

 The Migratory Bird Treaty Act

-Treaty Act of 1918 implemented the 1916 convention (treaty) between
+The Migratory Bird Treaty Act of 1918 implemented

-the United States and Great Britain (for Canada) for the protection of
+the 1916 convention (treaty) between the United States and Great Britain

-birds migrating between the U.S. and Canada.
-Relative to hunting
+(for Canada) for the protection of birds migrating between the U.S. and

-regulations, the provisions of the Treaty established:
+Canada.
+Relative to hunting regulations, the provisions of the Treaty

 - A definition of migratory birds, including game and nongame